plus3it/watchmaker/docs/customization/SiteFormulae.md

 ## Removing Formulae the Execution-List

 In order to prevent a formula from being automatically run by Watchmaker, edit the `.../states/top.sls` file and either wholly remove the referenced-formula from the list or comment it out.
-To make the `ash-linux-formula`'s `iavm` state not run, modify the example `.../states/top.sls` file to look like:
+To make the `scap-formula`'s `scan` state not run[^1], modify the example `.../states/top.sls` file to look like:

 ```
 base: